Developmental

 Our Approach to Research

 The developmental program is primarily oriented around experimental techniques to explain how developmental changes occur.
 However, all of our laboratories flexibly integrate a variety of approaches to best understand development.
 In addition to experimental behavioral methods, Martha Alibali’s lab also uses observational methods in educational settings.
 Stephen Ferrigno uses comparative approaches that include both human infants and monkeys.
+Pearl Han Li’s lab uses cross-cultural approaches and draws insights from philosophy and cognitive sciences.
 João Guassi Moreira’s lab uses functional magnetic resonance imaging and techniques from computational science.
 Ashley Jordan’s lab uses a variety of cognitive methods.
 Students working with Seth Pollak have employed cognitive science, computational, hormonal, epigenetic, ERP, fMRI, and other physiological markers in their experiments.
 Carol Ryff uses longitudinal and cross-cultural approaches.
 Jenny Saffran’s group is engaged in numerous projects intended to improve the behavioral methods used to study infants and young children.
 And Kristin Shutts’ lab has undertaken community and family intervention projects.

 Current Research Emphases